RileyLePrell/Environmental_Justice/README.md

 [Explore the Streamlit App](https://ejexplorer.streamlit.app/)

 ## Introduction
 Hey!
 Over the past year, I've been involved in researching Environmental Justice Areas in North Carolina.
-My primary focus has been on replicating other state agencies' Environmental Justice Indexes, which calculate the extent of environmental injustice a geography faces, and implementing it for North Carolina.
+My primary focus has been on replicating other state agencies' Environmental Justice Indexes, which calculate the extent of environmental injustice a geography faces, and implementing them for North Carolina.
 This application was inspired by two recent discoveries: firstly, a racial dot density/redlining website created by FiveThirtyEight, and secondly, a 36-indicator EJ index developed by the CDC.
 I've melded the two into this application!

 The 36-Indicator Shapefile includes environmental, demographic, health, and social concerns, ranking every tract in the US from 0 - 1 based on their level of Environmental Injustice concern.
 In my app, I've focused exclusively on North Carolina; trying to do all of the US would involve a very large dataset and make the functionality of this app decrease.